cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 A light client can not do all the checks that a client with the MLS tree can do.
 We therefore update the checks performed on tree modifications.
-Instead of verifying the MLS tree, light clients verify that they are in a group with a certain hash value.
+Instead of verifying the MLS tree, light clients verify that they are in a group with a certain tree hash value.
 In particular the validation of commits and welcome packages are modified compared to {{!RFC9420}}.